Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2024/cs522/index.md

     paper, by modifying [the provided Maude code for HW2](CS522-Spring-2024-Maude-HW2.zip)).

--   [Book material on IMP++: Challenging Big-Step SOS, Small-Step SOS, and Denotational Semantics](CS522-Spring-2024-IMP++.pdf)
+-   (not needed for HW2) [Book material on IMP++: Challenging Big-Step SOS, Small-Step SOS, and Denotational Semantics](CS522-Spring-2024-IMP++.pdf)